-And that’s because, like The Legend of Zelda: Breath of the Wild, Splatoon 2 is just a watered-down portable experience.
+And that’s because, like The Legend of Zelda: Breath of the Wild, Splatoon 2 isn’t just a watered-down portable experience.
 The sequel is the real deal, and it features the full console experience.
 But players now have the option of taking the game with them when they step into a different room or head out into the world.
 With ink flying in every direction, Splatoon 2 looks fantastic when played on the Switch’s portable screen, but it also looks just as impressive on my 42″ television.

 The only “problem” that I noticed with Splatoon 2’s Global Testfire was that most matches would start with at least one player missing from the 4v4 contest.
 This kind of pre-release test is designed to catch just those types of connection problems, so I’m sure this won’t still be a problem after it comes out.

 Two years after its release, the original Splatoon still has a healthy and active online community of players.
 It takes no time at all to find a Turf War match, and I’m confident that many of these players will migrate to the sequel when it’s released later this year.
 Splatoon 2’s Global Testfire didn’t show us anything that would have felt out of place in the first game, and with the way Nintendo added new modes, maps, and weapons to it over time, it could be argued that this “sequel” is little more than another expansion.
 But the consolemaker is clearly looking to draw fans in with promises of “more Splatoon” and “portable Splatoon,” and in a way, they’ve already achieved both goals with this beta.